Three Element Energy studies contribute to the CCC’s Net-Zero ReportJune 4, 2019

 The Extension to Fuel Switching Engagement Study was conducted by Element Energy to assess decarbonisation options for industrial processes and activities.
 A previous study by Element Energy and Jacobs for BEIS investigated the potential of fuel switching for a portion of industrial heating applications.
 This new study for the CCC extends the scope of this analysis to the entirety of emissions from fuel combustion in industry.

 The Analysis on abating direct emissions from ‘hard-to-decarbonise’ homes study was led by Element Energy, with support from UCL’s Institute for Environmental Design and Engineering.
 This work analysed the most cost-effective and appropriate decarbonisation options for the various segments of the existing domestic building stock, with a particular focus on identifying solutions for buildings that are traditionally considered hard-to-decarbonise, such as heritage homes, those off the gas grid and homes with space constraints.
-Our report will be published as supporting research in the near future.

 All findings from the CCC’s assessment and the CCC’s recommendations informing the Government on a Net-Zero target are included in the Net-Zero Technical Report and the CCC’s Net-Zero Advice Report respectively.Buildings, CCUS & Industrial Decarbonisation.
 Bookmark the permalink.